cristiandiiorio/cristiandiiorio.github.io/_pages/about.md

 Hi, I am a student in the Master's degree in Computer Science at La Sapienza in Rome, Italy.
 I am deeply interested in computer security, containers and DevOps.

-This semester I'm studying Advanced Architectures, Cloud Computing, Concurrent Systems, Data and Network Security and Practical Network Defense.
+This semester I'm studying Malware Analysis, Foundations of Data Science, Big Data Computing and Computer Vision.

-In my free time I enjoy playing padel and watching football.
+In my free time I enjoy playing tennis and watching football.